Chalarangelo/30-seconds-of-code/snippets/js-data-structures-binary-tree.md

 tags: [javascript,class]
 author: chalarangelo
 cover: purple-flower-macro-3
-excerpt: A binary tree is a data structure consisting of a set of linked nodes representing a hierarchical tree structure, in which each node can have at most two children.
+excerpt: A binary tree is a hierarchical data structure of linked nodes with at most two children each.
 dateModified: 2021-08-26T05:00:00-04:00
 ---